Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddMobile.rst

 We only scratch the surface of using Angular, that`s outside the scope of this guide.

-See :ref:`learn_plugin_development_frontend_preparing` to learn more about how Peek peices together the frontend code from the varios plugins.
+See :ref:`learn_plugin_development_frontend_preparing` to learn more about how Peek pieces together the frontend code from the various plugins.

 Add Directory :file:`mobile-app`
 --------------------------------